-- continuing to undertake pre-clinical development and clinical trials; - participating in regulatory approval processes; - formulating and manufacturing products; and - conducting sales and marketing activities.
+- continuing to undertake pre-clinical development and clinical trials; - participating in regulatory approval processes; - formulating and manufacturing products; and - · conducting sales and marketing activities.

-Our operations have been limited to organizing and staffing our company, acquiring, developing, and securing our proprietary technology, and undertaking pre-clinical trials and Phase I/II and Phase II clinical trials of our principal product candidates.
+Our operations have been limited to organizing and staffing our company, acquiring, developing, and securing our proprietary technology, and undertaking pre-clinical trials and Phase I/II, and Phase II and Phase III clinical trials of our principal product candidates.
 These operations provide a limited basis for you to assess our ability to commercialize our product candidates and the advisability of investing in our securities.

-We may not obtain the necessary U.S. or worldwide regulatory approvals to commercialize our product(s).
+Our NDA for COPREXA may not be accepted for filing and/or we may not obtain the necessary U.S. or worldwide regulatory approvals to commercialize our product(s).

-We will need FDA approval to commercialize our product candidates in the U.S. and approvals from equivalent regulatory authorities in foreign jurisdictions to commercialize our product candidates in those jurisdictions.
-In order to obtain FDA approval for any of our product candidates, we must submit to the FDA a new drug application, or "NDA," demonstrating that the product candidate is safe for humans and effective for its intended use.
-This demonstration requires significant research and animal tests, which are referred to as "pre-clinical studies," as well as human tests, which are referred to as "clinical trials."
+On November 28, 2007, we filed a New Drug Application (NDA) with the Food and Drug Administration (FDA) seeking approval to market our lead drug candidate COPREXATM (oral tetrathiomolybate) for initially presenting neurologic Wilson's disease.
+On or before January 28, 2008 representing sixty (60) days from the date of NDA filing we expect to receive notification from the FDA as to whether our NDA has been accepted for review.
+If the FDA does not accept our filing for review we may face substantial delays in our ability to refile a new NDA and potential approval to market COPREXA, we will need FDA approval to commercialize our product candidates in the U.S. and approvals from equivalent regulatory authorities in foreign jurisdictions to commercialize our product candidates in those jurisdictions.
+In order to obtain FDA approval for any of our product candidates, we must submit to the FDA an NDA, demonstrating that the product candidate is safe for humans and effective for its intended use and that the product candidate can be consistently manufactured and is stable.
+This demonstration requires significant research and animal tests, which are referred to as "pre-clinical studies," human tests, which are referred to as "clinical trials" as well as the ability to manufacture the product candidate, referred to as "chemistry manufacturing control" or "CMC."
 We will also need to file additional investigative new drug applications and protocols in order to initiate clinical testing of our drug candidates in new therapeutic indications and delays in obtaining required FDA and institutional review board approvals to commence such studies may delay our initiation of such planned additional studies.